1919–1922 Philippine financial crisis: Leadership crisis

 Leonard Wood was inaugurated Governor General of the Philippines in October 1921.
 Francis Burton Harrison, former governor-general, wrote to Senate President Manuel L. Quezon that same month about their missed chance to avoid a disaster that affected their administration, linking it to the Philippine National Bank situation.
 He noted that American critics in the Philippines had a limited perspective.
 Quezon shared some blame for allowing House Speaker Sergio Osmeña's autocratic style to persist, either knowingly or tolerantly.
 The Philippine Senate also played a role in confirming appointments while Quezon was ill.
-The senate ceated a committee whose function was to confer with Wood regarding with appointments.
+The senate created a committee whose function was to confer with Wood regarding with appointments.
 Senator Rafael Palma served as acting senate president during that time.